mengbinhao/jack-note/docs/english/NPR.md

   - handle | mishandle vt
   - reign n/vi
   - pinpoint n/vi/adj
-  - appreciate v | appreciative adj
+  - appreciate v | appreciation | appreciative adj

   > This tension has been in the works
   > X said that was not on account of the president tweeting